Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

-According to the calculations of the fluctuation model in Extended Data Fig.~\ref{simulation}, the weak energy-dependence of the hard lag at epoch 1, which is shown in Fig.~\ref{lag_e_evo_low_f}, could be attributed to two possibilities: (1) a small difference in the emissivity profile between the soft and hard bands $\gamma (E_{\rm h}) \simeq \gamma (E_{\rm s})$; (2) a large difference in the emissivity profile with $\gamma (E_{\rm h}) \gg \gamma (E_{\rm s})$, but a compact corona with small outer radius, e.g., $r_{\rm o} \leq 20 Rg$.
-As for the first case, the hardening of the hard lag spectrum since epoch 1 would require the increases in the index difference $\Delta \gamma = \gamma (E_{\rm h}) - \gamma (E_{\rm s})$ and/or the size of the corona $r_{\rm o}$.
-Finally, the softening of the hard lag spectrum after epoch 3 (the peak of the count rate) may correspond to the decrease in $\Delta \gamma$ and/or $r_{\rm o}$.
-As for the latter case, the hardening and softening of the hard lag spectrum correspond to an increase and a decrease of $r_{\rm o}$, respectively.
+Based on our fluctuation model simulations, the weak energy-dependence of the hard lag at epoch 1 (left panel of Fig.~\ref{lag_e_evo_low_f}) can be explained in two physical scenarios: (1) a small difference in the emissivity profile between the soft and hard bands $\gamma (E_{\rm h}) \simeq \gamma (E_{\rm s})$, meaning that both soft and hard photons are emitted across similar radial regions, and thus propagation lags are minimal.
+(2) a large difference in the emissivity profile with $\gamma (E_{\rm h}) \gg \gamma (E_{\rm s})$, but a spatially compact corona (e.g., $r_{\rm o} \leq 20 Rg$), limiting the radial propagation range and thus suppressing observable lags.

+As for the first scenario, the hardening of the hard lag spectrum since epoch 1 would require increases in the emissivity index difference $\Delta \gamma = \gamma (E_{\rm h}) - \gamma (E_{\rm s})$ and/or the size of the corona $r_{\rm o}$.
+The softening of the hard lag spectrum after epoch 3 (the peak of the count rate) may correspond to a decrease in $\Delta \gamma$ and/or $r_{\rm o}$.

+As for the latter scenario, the hardening and softening of the hard lag spectrum mainly correspond to an increase and a decrease of $r_{\rm o}$, respectively.
 Indeed, the large $\Delta \gamma$ implies a weak dependence of the hard lag on this parameter.
-Therefore, a softening of the hard lag spectrum would suggest a contraction of the corona.
+Therefore, a softening of the hard lag spectrum after epoch 3 would suggest a contraction of the corona.
 This is interesting as this discovery is consistent with the conclusions by the \nicer{} spectral/timing analysis \cite{kara2019,demarco2021,2022ApJ...930...18W}.
-Next, we attempt to make a quantitative estimate of the coronal size.
+We then attempt to make a quantitative estimate of the coronal size.
 Since the dependence of the emissivity profile index $\gamma$ on energy is unknown, we assume an extreme case for $\Delta\gamma = 6$ and estimate the coronal size using the maximum observed lag amplitude.
 It should be noted that this assumption may lead to an underestimate of the actual coronal size.
-The results suggest that the coronal size increases from $\sim 17 R_{\rm g}$ at epoch 1 to $\sim 50 R_{\rm g}$ at epoch 3, and then gradually decreases to $\sim 32 R_{\rm g}$ by epoch 6.
+The results suggest that the coronal size increases from $17 R_{\rm g}$ at epoch 1 to $50 R_{\rm g}$ at epoch 3, and then gradually decreases to $32 R_{\rm g}$ by epoch 6.